-The Community Facilities Programme will operate on a rolling basis.
-This means there will be no bidding rounds.
-Applications can be submitted at any time.

-Individual applications will progress as swiftly as possible, based on how quickly necessary information is received from applicants.

-Organisations can submit more than one application but not more than three in any three year period.
-A maximum amount of £250,000 can be granted to a single organisation within a three year period.
+- Applications can be submitted at any time.
+Applications can be submitted in Welsh or English. - Applications and supporting information should be submitted electronically.
+If you have difficulties with this, please contact us. - Individual applications will progress as swiftly as possible, based on how quickly necessary information is received from applicants. - Organisations can submit more than one application but not more than three in any three year period.
+A maximum amount of £300,000 can be granted to a single organisation within a three year period. - Applications for similar projects from the same organisation which have been rejected on three occasions will not be eligible to re-apply to the programme.